 In 2015 Normandeep Blues re-released a special limited edition of Bror Gunnar's debut album for Record Store Day.

 In 2017 he released both an EP and a full length album named And The Great Unknown Part I & Part II (co-produced and recorded by Christoffer Johansson (BGs previous albums) and Filip Leyman (producer and band member with Anna von Hausswolff).
 This release has been a success both in sales and critical acclaim.
 The ‘Part II’ was for a while the best selling jazz/blues album in France - with more than 5000 physical copies sold in just 3 weeks, only in France.
 With this album Bror Gunnar once again performed at Album de la semaine.
 And he was given an award from the swedish indie music prize “Manifest”.

-During the summer of 2018 Bror Gunnar headed back in to the studio again to work on his sixth solo release, his fourth solo album.
-This future release is named “They Found My Body In A Bag” and it’s a full length album.
-Where the majority of the songs has taken inspiration from real life crime investigations.
+During the summer of 2018 Bror Gunnar headed back into the studio again to work on his sixth solo release, his fourth solo album.
+“They Found My Body In A Bag” is a full length album where the majority of the songs have taken inspiration from real life crime investigations.
 Both historical cases and ongoing investigations.
 This album was released September 20, 2019.
-Three singles from the upcoming album are out.
-And on February 1 Bror Gunnar could be seen and heard on national Swedish television four times, most notably in “På Spåret” one of Sweden's most popular TV shows.
+During 2019 Bror Gunnar could be seen and heard on national Swedish television four times, most notably in “På Spåret” one of Sweden’s most popular TV shows.
 In the year of 2020 Bror Gunnar released two stand-alone singles: first a version of the traditional song “Cotton-Eyed Joe” and second a newly written song called “Breathe”.

 Achievements and Features